 Lakes, rivers, waterfalls, and the Adriatic coast.
 Slovenia has it all.
 This two-part blog post honors our favorite country – one we have visited many times and plan to return to again and again as its beauty is captivating and feels other-worldly.
 This post focuses on all the ways you can enjoy the water in this northern Balkan country.
-It will be followed up by a second post dedicated to the land.
+It is followed up by a second post dedicated to the land, here.
 This has been a two year work in progress, and it will continue to be updated as we “check off” our bucket list items.
-There is so much to love about Slovenia – so much to do and see – that there’s something for everyone.
+There is so much to love about Slovenia – there’s something for everyone.
 From the city to coast or the mountains, there are endless opportunities for nature lovers, culture seekers, and adventurers!
 Behold, sLOVEnia.

 [All photos belong to the author unless otherwise noted.
 Please ask before using photos (I’m pretty generous) and always cite sources.]

 Lake Bled is one of the most popular tourist destinations in Slovenia, and for good reason.
 The fairy tale-like setting is fenced by the peaks of the Julian Alps, crowned by Castle Bled overlooking the lake from a steep cliff, and the iconic Bled Island church.
 Bled is beautiful in any season.
 In the winter there is a small ice rink set up in the Park Restaurant courtyard and a sweet little Christmas Market along the promenade.
 There is decent shopping (expect tourist prices) and most people speak English.
 Park in one of the many parking lots and go explore!